Axis powers: Development of German–Italian–Japanese alliance

 The Tripartite Pact was signed by Germany, Italy, and Japan on 27 September 1940, in Berlin.
 The pact was subsequently joined by Hungary (20 November 1940), Romania (23 November 1940), Slovakia (24 November 1940), and Bulgaria (1 March 1941).

 Ideology

 The Axis powers' primary goal was territorial expansion at the expense of their neighbors.
-In ideological terms, the Axis described their goals as breaking the hegemony of the plutocratic Western powers and defending civilization from communism.
-The Axis championed a number of variants on fascism, militarism, conservatism and autarky.
+It championed a number of variants on fascism, militarism, conservatism and autarky.
 Creation of territorially contiguous autarkic empires was a common goal of all three major Axis powers.

 Economic resources

 The Axis population in 1938 was 258.9 million, while the Allied population (excluding the Soviet Union and the United States, which later joined the Allies) was 689.7 million.
 Thus the Allied powers outnumbered the Axis powers by 2.7 to 1.
 The leading Axis states had the following domestic populations: Germany 75.5 million (including 6.8 million from recently annexed Austria), Japan 71.9 million (excluding its colonies), and Italy 43.4 million (excluding its colonies).
 The United Kingdom (excluding its colonies) had a population of 47.5 million and France (excluding its colonies) 42 million.

 The wartime gross domestic product (GDP) of the Axis was $911 billion at its highest in 1941 in international dollars by 1990 prices.
 The GDP of the Allied powers was $1,798 billion.
 The United States stood at $1,094 billion, more than the Axis combined.

 The burden of the war upon participating countries has been measured through the percentage of gross national product (GNP) devoted to military expenditures.
 Nearly one-quarter of Germany's GNP was committed to the war effort in 1939, and this rose to three-quarters of GNP in 1944, prior to the collapse of the economy.
 In 1939, Japan committed 22 percent of its GNP to its war effort in China; this rose to three-quarters of GNP in 1944.
 Italy did not mobilize its economy; its GNP committed to the war effort remained at prewar levels.

 Italy and Japan lacked industrial capacity; their economies were small, dependent on international trade, external sources of fuel and other industrial resources.
 As a result, Italian and Japanese mobilization remained low, even by 1943.

 Among the three major Axis powers, Japan had the lowest per capita income, while Germany and Italy had an income level comparable to the United Kingdom.

 Romania's oil gave the country a disproportionate importance in the global conflict.
 In 1940 and 1941, Romania supplied 94% and 75% of Germany's oil imports respectively.
 Italy – which lacked both natural and synthetic output – was even more reliant on Romanian oil than Germany.
 The loss of Romania's oil – following the country's defection from the Axis in August 1944 – resulted in Hitler's first admission that the war was lost.